FloranDev2/ItB-WotP/README.md

 #### 1:
 - Fixed mod and squad icons
-- FAB-5000 cooldown is working again, but mght fail with Conservative skill
+- FAB-5000 cooldown is working again, but might fail with Conservative skill

 #### 0:
 Pre-release version